kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 you thought, so keeping a positive attitude can help you through the tougher parts and the doubt.

 I looked for an apartment with my girlfriend for a long time.
 We had a fixed price range and a firm idea of where we wanted to live.
-In our search, we found place after place that looked dumpy, small, or "not for the, shall we say, culinary inclined" (aka a hotplate and a mini-fridge made up the kitchen).
-In our case, we looked at 30 apartments until we found one that we wanted.
-It felt tempting to give up, particularly around #20 or so, but we stuck with it and thankfully found a great place.
+In our search, we found place after place that looked dumpy, small, or "not for, shall we say, the culinary wizard" (aka the kitchen was a hotplate and a mini-fridge).
+We looked at 30 apartments until we found the right one for us.

 Stick with it, even if it feels impossible.
-I find meditation helpful for avoiding frustration when I feel particularly down.
 It's always hard looking for a new job and that's true even though we have the great fortune of being in-demand.

+If you're looking for some ways to help with the mental part of job hunting, I find meditation and exercise helpful for dealing with feelings of frustration or worry.

 ### Plan on applying and interviewing at more than one place